 Elderberry elixir is one of the first formulas I learned to make from my mentor, Kiva Rose, and over the years, my formula has taken on its own form (as these things do).
 Its roots, however, go back to that basic elder formula that every western herbalist has in their medicine cabinet.

 Take small, consistent doses, at first sign of getting sick.
-Follow with some warm diaphoretic-tea (mint, elderflower and yarrow works well) and a long rest, and you'll be feeling better in no time.
+Follow with some warm diaphoretic-tea (mint, elderflower and yarrow works well) and a long rest.

 Your medicine cabinet should not be without this.